OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 - I have a passion for attending community events related to cybersecurity.
 - I found it difficult to set up my environment based on the instructions, so I updated them.
 - A senior analyst on my team gave me some critical feedback on my work, so I took the time to understand how to improve.
-- I was comfortable sharing my thoughts towards how a particular problem should be solved.
+- I was comfortable sharing my thoughts on how a particular problem should be solved.

 </details>